jeetix1/1xtodo/README.md

 - ✨Uses MySQL if you are serious, not Sirius!
 - ✨Missing option to delete or complete tasks :D
 - ✨Has other options!
+- ⚠️WARNING: This code has yet to be perfected before being runned on a publicly available server.
+One of the BIG amazing feutures is that sql injection seem higly possible at current state.
+Use at own risk.

 # Installlation instuctions...
 DB queries: